Mid-contract price rises: How they work

 Sky and NOW Broadband

 Sky and subsidiary NOW Broadband state that "prices may increase" during a minimum term.
-Since Ofcom's announcement of rule changes, their stance hasn't changed either, so we can expect it likely to continue into 2025.
+Since Ofcom's announcement of rule changes, their stance hasn't changed either, so we can expect it likely to continue for the foreseeable future.

 Both providers gave customers 31 days from receipt of the notifications to cancel their contracts and leave penalty free if they didn't want to accept the price rises.